spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 engine is [Helm](https://helm.sh/), by relying on the `helm template` command.
 See more details [here](https://docs.helm.sh/helm/#helm-template).

+> Note: This stage is intended to help you package and deploy applications
+> that you own, and are actively developing and redeploying frequently.
+> It is not intended to serve as a one-time installation method for
+> third-party packages.
+If that is your goal, it's arguably better to call
+> `helm apply` once when bootstrapping your Kubernetes cluster.

 > Note: Make sure that you have configured [artifact support](/setup/artifacts)
 > in Spinnaker first.
 All Helm charts are fetched/stored as artifacts in
 > Spinnaker.
 Read more in the [reference pages](/reference/artifacts).